-COACHES RESPONSIBILITIES AT COMPETITIONS, GAMES & TOURNAMENTS
+COACHES RESPONSIBILITIES AT COMPETITIONS, GAMES & TOURNAMENTS allergic to sunscreen prior to application

 Coaches are responsible for athletes throughout SOIA competitions and events, including travel to and from the events and any overnight stays.
 It is up to the coach to ensure that the athlete's physical and emotional needs are met during this time.
 Additional responsibilities include: